ThomasCms/orleans-0918-php-shinjuku/README.md

 03/07/2018 @wildcodeschool.fr

 This repository is the result of our projet n°2 at @wildcodeschool.fr with Alicia Pilar (alias kaleessi83), Eric Rousselet (eric-rousselet), Nicolas François (alias NicoFrancois), Julien Delbez (alias Hakha44) and me.
 We worked on it from  26/09/2018 to 07/11/2018.
 We started the projet from a free template (that's why there is so much JavaScript and CSS) because at the begining, there was only 4 weeks to finish the project.
-First we cleaned the template, then we start to develope our own website.
+First we cleaned the template, then we start to develop our own website.